weaviate/weaviate-io/developers/weaviate/installation/embedded.md

 | `version` | string | Latest stable | Specify the version with one of the following:<br/>-`"latest"`<br/>- The version number as a string: `"1.19.6"`<br/>- The URL of a Weaviate binary ([See below](/developers/weaviate/installation/embedded.md#file-url)) |

-:::warning Do not modify `XDG_CACHE_HOME` or `XDG_DATA_HOME` The `XDG_DATA_HOME` and `XDG_CACHE_HOME` environment variables are widely used system variable.
+:::warning Do not modify `XDG_CACHE_HOME` or `XDG_DATA_HOME` The `XDG_DATA_HOME` and `XDG_CACHE_HOME` environment variables are widely used system variables.
 If you modify them, you may break other applications.
 :::

 ## Default modules